Use case

 Best diagram types

 Flowcharts establish the system path, sequence diagrams show runtime behavior, ER diagrams explain storage shape, and state diagrams clarify lifecycle changes.
+For the opening slide of the review, a C4 system context diagram sets the scene: the platform boundary, the systems your team owns, and the external dependencies the decision has to respect.

 Workflow